Day by day

 Application of proteomics for clinical purposes – Christophe Hirtz, France

-What will clinical metabolomics bring to the medicine of tomorrow? – Audrey Le Goellec, France
+What will clinical metabolomics bring to the medicine of tomorrow? – Audrey Le Gouellec, France

 Exploring the perspectives of industrialized mass spectrometry applications in IVD – Michael Vogeser, Germany